johanaarstein/am-lottieplayer/readme.txt

 – Upload Lottie files to your **Media Library**
 – Drag & drop a Lottie JSON file
 – Insert a Lottie animation from URL
 – Choose renderer, scaling, speed, size, background color and more from the block settings in Gutenberg.
 The same settings are accessible in the Divi Module menu.
-Alternatively you can use the shortcode [am-lottieplayer src="path-to-your-file"].
+Alternatively you can use the shortcode [am-lottieplayer src="*" autoplay="true/false" controls="true/false" loop="true/false" objectFit="cover/contain/none"].

 == Installation ==